acolter/elections/dailykos/README.md

 	* Each variable in one column
 	* Each observation in a different row
 	* One table for each observation unit

 ## Raw Data

-join_tidy.csv includes the combined test and training data sets from the following sheets:
+tbd

 * Statewide Offices
 * Gen Assembly